Toby Riddle: Interpreters

 Winema Riddle was one of several Modoc who learned English, and her husband Frank had learned her language.
 They both served as interpreters before and during negotiations related to the creation of the Klamath Reservation.

 They served as interpreters again to the peace commission appointed in 1873 to settle the Modoc War.
-During the 1873 negotiations, sometimes Winema carried messages between General Edward Canby and Kintpuash; as a woman, she was considered peaceful.
-After taking a message to Captain Jack's Stronghold to schedule a peace talk, Winema learned of a Modoc plot to assassinate Canby.
-She warned the peace commission, but they went on as planned with the meeting.
-Canby and Thomas were killed by Modoc, and other peace commissioners and staff were wounded.
-Toby Riddle was there and saved Alfred B. Meacham from being scalped and killed.
+During the 1873 negotiations, as an American agent Toby Riddle carried messages between General Edward Canby and Kintpuash.
+After taking a message the Stronghold encouraging surrender, Winema was mocked and run out of the Modoc camp as a traitor.
+Subsequently, she warned the peace commission, that an attack from the Modoc was imminent.

+There are conflicting records on how seriously Canby the warnings of attack.
+Though the talks were touted as unarmed, Canby wore both his side arm and saber to the talks, and Meacham give conflicting accounts on whether or not other members of the peace commission were armed.
+Testifying to congress that "we shot back as we fled." implying that he did in fact come armed.
+Though Canby and Thomas were killed by Modoc, all other members of the Peace Commission escaped.
+Toby Riddle, abandoned by her husband Frank, stayed near the fight and was credited with saving Alfred B. Meacham from being scalped and killed.

 Afterward the US Army, commanded by General Jefferson C. Davis, finally captured Captain Jack and other Modoc leaders.
 They were tried and convicted before a US military court, and Captain Jack and three others were executed.
 153 members of the band were removed as prisoners of war to Indian Territory in present-day Oklahoma.
 Some other Modoc, including the Riddle family, returned to the Klamath Reservation.

 Meacham continued to champion Native American rights.
 He wrote a lecture-play "Tragedy of the Lava Beds", starring Winema, Frank, and their son Jeff, and toured with them and Klamath representatives across the country for the next two years.
 They reached New York before returning to make their home in Oregon.
 Meacham said that Wi-ne-ma was popular with audiences, as she had worked for peace between the peoples.
 He also published a book about Winema in 1876 and dedicated it to her:

 This book is written with the avowed purpose of doing honor to the heroic Wi-ne-ma who at the peril of her life sought to save the ill fated peace commission to the Modoc Indians in 1873.
 The woman to whom the writer is indebted, under God, for saving his life.